midzer/beerbase/content/breweries/clipper-city-brewing-co/holy-sheet.md

 srm: 0
 upc: 0
 ---
-From the centuries-old tradition of Belgian Abbey monks comes our \Ãœber Abbey\" Ale.
+From the centuries-old tradition of Belgian Abbey monks comes our Ãœber Abbey" Ale.
 Aromatic and full bodied